BartSte/nvim-project-marks/README.md

 project.
 If it finds one, it will use that file.
 If it does not find one, it will use the global shada file of Neovim.

+# Commands

+The following commands are exposed:

+- `MakeShada`: Create a new shada file at the path that is set in the `shadafile` option.
+- `AddMark`: The same as the `m` key and the `:mark` command, but also refreshes the lualine statusline.
+- `DeleteMark`: The same as the `:delmark` command, but also refreshes the lualine statusline.
+- `LastPosition`: Jump to the last position in the file of the given mark.
+- `LastColumnPosition`: Jump to the last column position in the file of the given mark.

 # Functions

-The following functions are exposed:
+The following functions are exposed through the `require("projectmarks")` module.

-- `last_position`: Jump to the last position in the file of the given mark.
-- `last_column_position`: Jump to the last column position in the file of the given mark.
 - `jump_with`: When using a global mark, the following will be appended to the
   command: {symbol}".
 For example, if we set symbol to `symbol='`, after calling a global mark `A`, the following command is triggered: `'A'"` As, a result the cursor is returned to the last position ('") instead of the mark.
 As a result, you will jump to the last position in the file of the given mark.

-# Commands

-The following commands are exposed:

-- `MakeShada`: Create a new shada file at the path that is set in the `shadafile` option.
+- The functions: `make_shada`, `add_mark`, `delete_mark`, `last_position`, and
+  `last_column_position` are also exposed.
+They are equivalent to the commands, only now no notifications are displayed.

+It is not recommended to use functions from other modules, as they are may be subject to change, with the exception of the `require("projectmarks").lualine` module, as is explained in the next section.

 # Lualine